mauricioaniche/codesheriff/README.md

 a very simple DSL.
 No more complicated configurations in complicated code quality tools.
 Just write a test!

+This framework was highly inspired by ArchUnit.
+If you want to write unit tests to check architectural conformance, check that framework!

 *Note that this is still just a prototype and is not yet battle tested.
 Help me out here!*

 ## The CodeSheriff API